binkley/skratch/README.md

 ### Gotchas

+* Remember to add the `--enable-preview` flag to the JVM, including when running from inside an IDE
 * Java heap space failures when tests fail
 * `Rational` should extends `Complex` (with 0 imaginary portion), but `Complex` uses rational values for its portions.
 How to untangle?